 Finding a suburban-esque neighborhood inside the city limits is practically unheard of unless prospective homeowners look in Friendship Heights, D.C.
-This unique neighborhood is full of retail shopping, restaurants, and public transportation, making it a neighborhood of choice both for fun and convenience.
+This unique neighborhood is full of retail shopping, restaurants and public transportation, making it an ideal neighborhood for both fun and convenience.

 Real Estate in Friendship Heights

 Residents can find nearly every type of housing in Friendship Heights, from apartments in high-rise buildings to traditional, single-family homes.
 Apartments range from sprawling four-bedroom affairs to smaller, compact studio apartments.
 Like the rest of D.C., Friendship Heights real estate also includes block after block of row houses.
 Subdivisions are common, so Friendship Heights townhomes may retain all of their original square footage or have separate entrances to accommodate multiple tenants.
 A quick walk through the neighborhood presents many housing options.

 With all of the housing available, it's no surprise that one of the big draws for the Friendship Heights neighborhood is the food and shopping.
 Friendship Heights restaurants range from quick and casual to elevated fare.
 Clyde's is a neighborhood favorite, with train decor that's unique to the Friendship Heights location.
 For shopping, residents can head to Wisconsin Avenue.
 With both the Mazza Gallerie and Chevy Chase Pavilion to choose from, locals have an abundance of retail therapy at their doorsteps.
 Shopping ranges from big box retail to high-end designer, with a little bit of everything in between.